mattermost/docs/source/channels/share-files-in-messages.rst

 .. tip::

   From Mattermost desktop app v5.2, you can review download status, access downloads, and clear the list of downloads from a new **Downloads** |desktop-download-icon| option located in the top-right corner of the desktop app window.
+Downloaded files are saved to the **Download location** set in Mattermost desktop app preferences.
+See the `customize your desktop app experience documentation </welcome/customize-desktop-app-experience.html>`__ for details on customizing your desktop app download location.